 10 Expert Tips to Prevent Mosquito Bites in New Jersey

-Updated: 21 hours ago
+Updated: 6 days ago

 It’s easy to brush off mosquito bites as minor annoyances.
 But here’s the truth: they’re more than just itchy welts.
 Mosquitoes are one of the most dangerous animals on the planet because of the diseases they spread.

 In New Jersey, the risk is real.
 Warmer weather and standing water create the perfect breeding ground for mosquitoes.
-And with climate change extending mosquito seasons, protection is no longer optional—it’s essential.
+And with climate change extending mosquito seasons, protection is no longer optional.
+It’s essential.

 That’s why we always tell our clients: an ounce of prevention is worth a pound of cure.